stub42/postgresql-charm/README.md

 service that are not yet setup, and 'failover' state will occur when the master unit is being shutdown and a new master is being elected).

-The client charm needs to watch for state changes in it's relation-changed hook.
+The client charm needs to watch for state changes in its relation-changed hook.
 New units may be added to a single unit service, and the client charm must stop using existing 'standalone' unit and wait for 'master' and 'hot standby' units to appear.
 Units may be removed,